LabstaffWeb Macintosh Resources

 Any changes to a site's configuration through the Server app will undo this change in the conf file.

-, but requires a Mac with 2GB RAM (4GB RAM or more is highly preferred), a 64-bit Intel CPU, and a 64-bit EFI.
+requires a 64-bit EFI.
 To check if your EFI is

 , run this command in the terminal: